tromp/cuckoo/README.md

 with one initialising sha256 and 84 very cheap siphash-2-4 hashes, check that each endpoint occurs twice, and that you come back to the starting point only after traversing 42 edges
-(this also makes Cuckoo Cycle, unlike Hashcash, immune from Grover's quantum search algorithm).
+(this also makes Cuckoo Cycle, unlike Hashcash, relatively immune from Grover's quantum search algorithm).

 A final sha256 hash on the sorted 42 nonces can check whether the 42-cycle meets a difficulty target.